sasanarakkha/study-tools/README.md

 -----------

-Also, explore [AI that is only limited by Early Buddhist texts](https://norbu-ai.org/ebt/), Dhamma, and Vinaya.
+Also, explore [chat with AI](https://norbu-ai.org/ebt/) that is limited by Early Buddhist texts, Dhamma, and Vinaya.

 ---